 Iterator slicing works just like sequence slicing, including support for negative indices and slices, and support for slice objects in the same way as can be done with normal slicing.
-Iterator slicing makes no guarantee, however, that the original iterator passed to it be preserved (to preserve the iterator, use Coconut's tee or reiterable built-in).
+Iterator slicing makes no guarantee, however, that the original iterator passed to it be preserved (to preserve the iterator, use Coconut's tee or reiterable built-ins).

-Coconut's iterator slicing is very similar to Python's itertools.islice, but unlike itertools.islice, Coconut's iterator slicing supports negative indices, and will preferentially call an object's \\getitem\\, if it exists.
+Coconut's iterator slicing is very similar to Python's itertools.islice, but unlike itertools.islice, Coconut's iterator slicing supports negative indices, and will preferentially call an object's iter_getitem (Coconut-specific magic method, preferred) or getitem (general Python magic method), if they exist.
 Coconut's iterator slicing is also optimized to work well with all of Coconut's built-in objects, only computing the elements of each that are actually necessary to extract the desired slice.

 '''

-map(x -> x2, range(10100))$[-1] |> print
+map(x \rightarrow x^2, range(10100))[-1] |> print

 '''